songchaow/DebugMCP/README.md

 ### MCP Server Configuration

 The extension runs an MCP server automatically.
-It will pops up a message to auto-register the MCP server in your AI assistant.
+It will pop up a message to auto-register the MCP server in your AI assistant.

 ### Manual MCP Server Registration (Optional)